Applying to master’s programmes

 How to apply?

-The application period for studies beginning in the autumn of 2020 runs from 2 December 2019 to 3 January 2020 (at 15.00, GMT +2).
+The application period for studies beginning in the autumn of 2023 runs from 1 December 2022 to 2 January 2023 (at 15.00, GMT +2).

 You may apply to a maximum of two study options.

 Admission Services reviews your application and the required documents for the general eligibility requirements.
 Only eligible applications proceed to the study options for evaluation.

-For information on language tests, see the Language requirements section below.
-If you are required to submit a language test score, book a language test well in advance so that your test scores will arrive at the university on time.
+- If you are required to submit a language test score, book and take a language test well in advance so that your official test scores will arrive at the university on time.